emmawalshdev/kaytea_art/README.md

 * Sort by - average rating functionality
 * Structure change to allow multiple picture uploads for products
 * Development of the pet commissions app, to generate an automatic quote based on form field selection
+* Pagination for blog and product reviews
 * Social media sign up and login with allauth
 * Paypal integration for checkout
 * Allow users to set seperate billing and delivery addresses